mcinglis/c-style/readme.md

 #### Always use `double` instead of `float`

-Again, from *21st Century C*, by Ben Klemens:
+From *21st Century C*, by Ben Klemens:

 ``` c
 printf( "%f\n", ( float )333334126.98 );    // 333334112.000000